American Privacy Rights Act: June 2024 revisions

-The June 2024 revisions were poorly received by privacy rights groups.
+The June 2024 revisions were criticized by privacy rights groups.
 The removal of civil rights protections provisions in particular led dozens of data privacy, internet rights, and civil rights groups to express objections or withdraw support.
 The American Civil Liberties Union, Center for Democracy and Technology, and the NAACP, for example, issued critical statements.
 According to Wired, the new version was "engineered to appease conservative lobbyists representing the interests of big business," but even after the changes, Republican leadership signaled they would not support it even with the changes, leading the markup session to be canceled.
-House Majority Leader Steve Scalise named the private right of action as a point of contention, which remained after the changes.